-Duffy made a splash in his first year in the dugout, leading Manhattan to its third MAAC Championship in 2012.
-The landmark season also featured the only undefeated home record in the Division I ranks as the program recorded a perfect 18-0 mark at Van Cortlandt Park.
+Duffy mentored five All-MAAC first team selections in 2012 and oversaw the development of Anthony Vega, who was drafted by the Baltimore Orioles following his junior year in the 30th round of the MLB Draft.
+The landmark campaign also featured the only undefeated home record in the Division I ranks as the program recorded a perfect 18-0 mark at Van Cortlandt Park.